sodadata/docs/soda/glossary.md

 The file in which you define SodaCL checks.
 Soda Library uses the input from this file to prepare, then run SQL queries against your data.
 See [How Soda works]({% link soda-library/how-library-works.md %}).

 ### cloud metric store
-The place in Soda Cloud that stores the values of measurements collected over time as Soda Library executes checks.
+The component in Soda Cloud that stores metric measurements.
+This component facilities the visualization of changes to your data over time.

 ### collection
 A saved set of filters in the Checks dashboard that you can access via a dropdown.
 Also known as a Saved View.